 Turn the dough onto a lightly floured board or cloth and knead until smooth.
 Place in a greased bowl.
 Cover and let rise until doubled in bulk.
 Divide the dough into two equal parts and form round loaves.
 Place the loaves on buttered cookie sheets and let rise until nearly double.

-Preheat oven to 350°.
-Brush the top of the dough with a beaten egg or egg white.
+Preheat oven to 350°F. Brush the top of the dough with a beaten egg or egg white.
 Bake for 30 to 40 minutes (check for doneness by tapping lightly on the loaf; it should sound hollow).
-While still warm, dust the julekaka with powdered sugar.
+While it's still warm, dust the julekaka with powdered sugar.
 Decorate with candied cherries and almonds if desired.

 Prepare eight days ahead.